Adaptive Coded Caching for Fair Delivery over Fading Channels: System Model and Problem Formulation

-The placement phase creates $2^K-1$ independent sub-files $\{V_{\Jc}\}_{\Jc\subseteq \{1,\dots, K\}}$, each intended to a subset of users.
-We address the question on how the transmitter shall convey these sub-files while opportunistically exploiting the underlying wireless channel.
-We start by remarking that the channel in \eqref{eq:BFC} for a given channel realization $\hv$ is stochastically degraded BC which achieves the same capacity region as the physically degraded BC \cite[Sec.
+The channel in \eqref{eq:BFC} for a given realization $\hv$ is a stochastically degraded Broadcast Channel (BC) which achieves the same capacity region as the physically degraded BC \cite[Sec.
 5]{el2011network}.
 The capacity region of the degraded broadcast channel for $K$ private messages and a common message is well-known \cite{el2011network}.
-Here, we consider the extended setup where the transmitter wishes to convey $2^K-1$ mutually independent messages, denoted by $\{M_{\Jc}\}$, where $M_{\Jc}$ denotes the message intended to the users in subset $\Jc\subseteq \{1,\dots, K\}$.
+However, in our case, due to the combination of files and the generation of codewords for subsets of users as explained in the previous subsection, we have an extended setup where the transmitter wishes to convey $2^K-1$ mutually independent messages, denoted by $\{M_{\Jc}\}$, where $M_{\Jc}$ denotes the message intended to the users in subset $\Jc\subseteq \{1,\dots, K\}$.
 We require that each user $k$ must decode all messages $\{M_{\Jc}\}$ for $\Jc\ni k$.
 By letting $R_{\Jc}$ denote the multicast rate of the message $M_{\Jc}$, we say that the rate-tuple $\Rm\in \RR_+^{2^K-1}$ is achievable if there exists encoding and decoding functions which ensure the reliability and the rate condition as the slot duration $T_{\rm slot}$ is taken arbitrarily large.
 The capacity region is defined as the supremum of the achievable rate-tuple as shown in \cite{combes2018utility}, where the rate is measured in bit/channel use. \begin{theorem} The capacity region $\Gamma(\hv)$ of a $K$-user degraded Gaussian broadcast channel with fading gains $h_1 \geq \dots \geq h_K$ and $2^K-1$ independent messages $\{M_{\Jc}\}$ is given by

 for non-negative variables $\{p_k\}$ such that $\sum_{k=1}^K p_k \leq P$. \end{theorem} \begin{proof} The proof is quite straightforward and is based on rate-splitting and the private-message region of degraded broadcast channel.
 For completeness, see details in Appendix \ref{appendix:superp}. \end{proof}